PDF Text Extraction with pdfplumber for Insurance Claims Automation

 def _validate_page(self, page: Page) -> bool:

-"""Enforce minimum geometry and text-layer presence."""
+"""Enforce minimum geometry and the presence of a text layer."""

-if page.width < 500 or page.height < 600:
+if page.width < self.MIN_WIDTH or page.height < self.MIN_HEIGHT:

-self.logger.warning("Page geometry below threshold: %.1fx%.1f", page.width, page.height)
+"Page geometry below threshold: %.1fx%.1f", page.width, page.height

 return False